Home / Online Submission / Turnitin Draft Coach – Similarity checking before submission (available 9 February 2026)

 For accurate and appropriate guidance, use University-approved resources instead:

-Once your assignment is submitted through Turnitin or Blackboard, you will be able to view your official similarity report if this feature has been enabled by your school/department.
+Once your assignment is submitted through Turnitin or Blackboard, you will be able to view the similarity report your tutor can see, if this feature has been enabled by your school/department.

-This report should be interpreted in the same way as Draft Coach results.
-For full guidance, see: How to view and interpret a Turnitin similarity report.
+This report works in the same way as the one in Draft Coach.
+See How to view and interpret a Turnitin similarity report.

 Draft Coach vs Turnitin Assignment similarity reports